EasierMTL/chinese-translation-app/deploy/KUBERNETES.md

 Now you can navigate to the domain link with vanilla HTTP!

+At this point, you should go to the HTTP only version of the website and verify that all of the components work.

 ### 3. Setting Up Cert Manager

 1. Create a namespace for the cert manager: